-Young adult books
+13. Young adult books

 Adult books are often categorized as a single age category.
 On the one hand, this makes sense.
-A love of horror is likely to enjoy Stephen King whether they are in the college dorms or the retirement home lounge.
+A lover of horror is likely to enjoy Stephen King whether they are in the college dorms or the retirement home lounge.
 However, if you know the type of book you want to write is enjoyed by a younger or older subset of adult readers, you may wish to adjust your characters, language, and cultural references accordingly.